What is a business line of credit and how it works

 Business lines of credit have loan amounts that are generally smaller than traditional business loans and are often funded more swiftly.
 Though traditional banks may take days or weeks to fund, many online lenders can provide access to funds as quickly as within a business day.

 Repayment terms will also vary from lender to lender, from as short as several weeks to as long as several years.
 Interest rates tend to be higher than traditional business loans.
-The rate you are given will depend on a number of factors, including your credit history.
+Your rate will depend on several factors, including your credit history, time in business and annual revenue.

-Common fees you might find include an annual fee, an origination fee when you first apply, a maintenance or monthly fee on the account, and draw fees each time you pull from the line of credit.
+Common fees include an annual fee, an origination fee when you first apply, a maintenance or monthly fee on the account and draw fees each time you pull from the line of credit.

 Requirements for a business line of credit

 - Credit score.
 Lenders will consider your personal and business credit score.
 While it’s possible to get a line of credit with a low credit score, lenders typically prefer fair-to-excellent credit.
-The lower your credit score, the more you will pay in interest and fees.
+The lower your credit score, the more you will pay in interest and fees, and the less likely you’ll have an unsecured business line of credit as an option.

 - Time in business.
 This also varies by lender, but a minimum of six months to two years in business is standard.